BipLib/bip/README.md

 </p>

 ## Bip Library
-Bip is php library for creating powerful and stage base telegram bots applications, easy to develop with amazing features :
+Bip is php library for creating powerful and stage base telegram bot applications, easy to develop with amazing features :

 - Lightwight And Using Webhook
 - Everything in Stages and Nodes